BIDData/BIDData.github.io/datascience-fa14/setup.md

 ### No 64-bit support?

-In the unlikely event that your machine cannot support a 64-bit virtual machine, we also have a [32-bit image](https://www.eecs.berkeley.edu/~charles/datascience-fa14-images/images-i386.vdi).
+In the unlikely event that your machine cannot support a 64-bit virtual machine, we also have a [32-bit image](https://www.eecs.berkeley.edu/~charles/datascience-fa14-images/image-i386.vdi).
 Configuration instructions are the same, except that you should select _Version: Ubuntu (32-bit)_ instead of _Version: Ubuntu (64-bit)_.

 We believe that machines that cannot support a 64-bit VM are *extremely* rare, so please inform the course staff if you need this.

 ### Software installed in the VM

-The virtual machine image we supplied is setup using [this script](https://github.com/woggle/datascience-vm-scripts/blob/master/post-build-script.sh).
+The virtual machine image we supplied is setup using [this script](https://github.com/woggle/datascience-vm-scripts/blob/master/post-build-script.sh), which should also work on a Ubuntu-like system (but this is not supported by the course staff).
 The notable pieces of software this installs are:

 *   [ipython](http://ipython.org/)
 *   [pandas](http://pandas.pydata.org/)